NCC building class

 NCC Class 10a buildings are:

-• Private and often not accessible by public
+• Private and often not accessible to the public

 • Non-habitable